This post may contain affiliate links. Please see our disclosure policy.

 - Use a large cookie scoop or ice cream scoop to scoop the batter into the silicone baking molds.
 Fill each mold ¾ of the way full.

-- Place the silicone molds into the basket of the air fryer and bake at 350 degrees Fahrenheit for 6-8 minutes.
+- Place the silicone molds into the basket of the air fryer and bake at 350 degrees Fahrenheit with the bake function for 10 minutes.

 - Carefully remove the silicone molds from the basket and place them on a cooling rack.